 Human voice is usually asymmetrical by nature, which means that it is usually "peakier" in one polarity than the other, hence asymmetrical.
 What the Phase Rotator algorithm does is fix these asymmetrical peaks.
 The way it works is by phase shifting the signal harmonics relative to their fundamental frequencies.
 This action reduces the peak to average ratio and enables an increase in apparent loudness with minimal audible detriment.
-We do this because processing the audio for a symmetrical medium like FM is greatly simplified if the waveforms are symmetrical.
+We do the an increase in apparent loudness with minimal audible detriment.
+We do this because processing the audio is greatly simplified if the waveforms are symmetrical.